 We are currently required to charge you GST and PST on our fees and GST on disbursements.

 In many cases, our fees are tax-deductible.
 If you have any questions about this, please consult your accountant.

 We will provide you with a bill each month.
 This enables you to know the costs which you are incurring on a timely basis.

 Please note that should you have any concerns regarding your bill, the Rules of our Law Society permit you to have any bill reviewed by a Master of the Supreme Court.

 Accounts are due and payable upon receipt and can be made by contacting our office.

 In payment of our accounts we accept VISA, MasterCard, American Express, cheque, cash and Interac e-transfer.
-We also accept bitcoin and other major crypto-currencies by prior arrangement.

 In rare cases we will agree to a contingency fee agreement.
 These require very specific circumstances, must be agreed upon in advance and must be detailed in writing to conform to the requirements of our Law Society.

 Awarding of Costs